epicon-umu/epicon-umu.github.io/_posts/2024-11-19-epicon-day.md

 #author: Bill Smith
 ---

-We will have epicon days on June 17, 2025.
+We will have the epicon day on June 17, 2025.

 See you there!<br>
 *The organizers*